 Fuel cells use redox reactions and transform the energy of a fuel and an oxidizing agent into electricity.
 It has wide applications ranging from transportation technology to commercial buildings.
 We have come to realize we need to protect our environment by using clean energy.
 And, using fuels cells is one step towards achieving this goal.
+We discussed the advantages and disadvantages of renewable energy already.
 Fossil fuels emit carbon, which is harmful to the environment, so this provides a perfect alternative.
 It is used to drive motors, as it converts chemical energy into electrical energy to power.
 With that said, let’s take a look at the advantages and disadvantages of a fuel cell.

 Advantages of Fuel Cell

 The good part about fuel cells is that they keep on generating electricity depending on the fuel and oxidizing agent provided, which eliminates the requirement of re-charging it.
 Here are some other benefits of fuel cells.

 We have discussed in our previous post how renewable energy sources are a good option.
 But compared to conventional energy sources, it is still less efficient.
 However, this is not the case with fuel cells.
 Compared to most fossil fuels, fuel cells are highly efficient.
 Additionally, they are very effective in comparison to other green energy solutions.
 And for this reason, it has wide applications including warehouse logistics, transportation, power generation, and global distribution.

 Hydrogen is used in fuel cells, and it is one of the most abundant elements found in nature.
 A process called reforming helps to separate hydrogen from organic compounds, making it a renewable energy source.
 You can also find hydrogen in large quantities in water.
 Along with water, it is also available in hydrocarbons.
 There are several processes using which hydrogen can be made available to be used in fuel cells.